silibdev/typescript-logger/README.md

 ```

 ### Demo
-You can see a really simple demo on how to use it and how you will see the logs using the command `npm run demo`.
+You can see a really simple demo on how to use it running the command

-It will start a server and open the browser with a simple page, inspecting the console you will find the logs.
-If the browser does not open automaticaly go to `http://localhost:8888`.

-In order to stop the server use `Ctrl+c` in the console.
+`npm run serve:demo`
+and opening a browser (preferably chrome) at this url http://localhost:8080;
+then you can have a look at the logs in the developer tools' console (by default the debug level is hidden in chrome).
+This demo uses the logger just including the bundled version.

+### Contributing

+Use the command `npm install` to install all the dependencies.

+Use the command `npm run build` in order to clean, create index files, transpile to javascript and build the bundled version.

+Use the command `npm run docs` to build the docs.